Welcome to Rescue American Jobs.

 Offshoring American Workforce Jobs

 America must not lose its industrial base, technological advantage, and food production to offshoring, or we risk losing our quality employees.
+This is not only hurting us in the everyday job markets but also in the healthcare and medical departments well.

 Our International trade policies and agreements must work toward leveling the standard of living throughout the world upward to the American standard of living rather than leveling the American standard of living downward toward that of developing nations through offshoring too much too fast.